System Design

 Economic Model

 Users can self-host or use the hosted version at mu.xyz.
-Pay-as-you-go credits support development while keeping the platform free for casual use.
+Browsing is free.
+Searching, posting, and AI features use credits.
+20 free credits per day, then pay as you go at 1 credit = 1p.
+This supports development while keeping the platform accessible for casual use.